EOSIO/eos/docs/cleos/command-reference/get/get-account.md

 ---
 ## Positional Parameters
 - `name` _TEXT_ - The name of the account to retrieve
+- `core-symbol` _TEXT_ - The expected core symbol of the chain you are querying
 ## Options
 - `-j,--json` - Output in JSON format
 ## Example